OfonimeChris/2024-2025-PREMIER-LEAGUE/README.md

 # (2) Which team secured the highest number of wins?
 -This will indicate consistency in performance
 # (3) who are the 5 top team qualified for Champions League
-    - Liverpool
-    - Arsenal
-    - Manchester City
-    - Chelsea
-    - Aston Villa
-    - Newcattle United
+- Liverpool, Arsenal, Manchester City,Celsea, Aston Villa, Newcastle United

 # (4)Who are the bottom 3 team that relegated in the just concluded season
-    - Leicester City
-    - Ipswich Town
-    - Southampton
+- Leicester City, Ipswich Town, Southampton

 (5) How balanced was the match?
   -The dataset was analyzed to assess competitive balance across the season.
 The near-equal number of total wins and losses (287 each) shows parity in the competition, but the lower draw count suggests a season with more decisive outcomes.
 (6) which team had the strongest offensive and defensive records